KV6002-Team-Project-AI/MediMatch/README.md

 ### Installing

 A step-by-step series of commands that tell you how to get a development environment running:

+### Clone this repository onto your PC using the following instructions:
+1. Head over to the KV6002-TEAM_PROJECT_AI
+2. Choose the MediMatch Repository
+3. CLick on code <>, then click on clone using Github desktop

 #### Backend Dependencies

 `pip install Django djangorestframework`

+#### Frontend Dependencies (All of this is in trapp directory)

+Follow the instructions below to set up React.

+## Setup 🛠️
+1. Go inside the **trapp** folder, right click and open *terminal*.
+2. Run this to install node modules: `npm install`
+3. Install **React Router**: `npm install react-router-dom`
+4. Install **Tailwind** for CSS: `npm install -D tailwindcss postcss autoprefixer`
+5. Install **SweetAlert2** for alert dialogs: `npm install sweetalert2`

 ## Running the Application